Elizabeth Banks directing and starring in the television adaptation of ‘The Red Queen’

 To hide this impossibility, the king forces her into the role of a lost Silver princess and commits her to marriage to one of his own children.
 As Mare is drawn into the world of Silver, she risks her new position to aid the Scarlet Guards, the leaders of a red rebellion.
 His actions set in motion a deadly and violent dance, pitting prince against prince, and Mare against his own heart.

 The novel was published in 2015 and due to its success it was followed by three sequels titled ‘Glass Sword’, ‘King’s Cage’ and ‘War Storm’, as well as a series of spin-offs.
-At the time Universal Pictures tried to adapt the novel to the cinema also with Banks as director, although six years later the project seems to have died.
+At the time Universal Pictures tried to adapt the novel to the cinema also with Banks herself as director, although six years later the project has been derived to television.

-The series is written by Beth Schwartz (‘Arrow’) and author Victoria Aveyard, with Schwartz also in showrunner work.
+The series is written by Beth Schwartz (“Sweet Tooth: The Stag Boy”) and author Victoria Aveyard, with Schwartz also on showrunner duty.
 Along with Banks and her husband Max Handelman through Brownstone Productions, the project will be executive produced by Danna Shinder and Aveyard.
 Universal Television and Warner Bros.
 Television will produce the series.